mitrick2/docs-api/content/index.md

 }
 ```

-The meta object contains [pagination](#pagination) information for browse requests.
+- `resource_type`: will always match the resource name in the URL.
+All resources are returned wrapped in an array, with the exception of `/site/` and `/settings/`.

-The singular exception is [settings](#settings), which only ever returns a single object.
+- `meta`: contains [pagination](/api/content/#pagination) information for browse requests.

 ### Posts